 This is an excerpt from an article originally appeared on the website easyrivernyc.org that is no longer published.
-Images have been added to increase visual appeal.
+Images have been added to increase visual appeal and text simplified for students.

 More Americans died in British prison ships in New York Harbor than in all the battles of the Revolutionary War.
-There were at least 16 of these floating prisons anchored in Wallabout Bay on the East River for most of the war, and they were sinkholes of filth, vermin, infectious disease and despair.
-The ships were uniformly wretched, but the most notorious was the Jersey.
+There were at least 16 of these floating prisons anchored in Wallabout Bay on the East River for most of the war, and they were known for their filth, pests, infectious disease and horror.
+The ships were all wretched, but the most notorious was the Jersey.

 There were more than a thousand men at a time packed onto the Jersey.
 They died with such regularity that when their British jailers opened the hatches in the morning, their first greeting to the men below was: "Rebels, turn out your dead!"